 "Exploring the Vibrant Blooms at the Wooden Shoe Tulip Festival in Woodburn, Oregon"

 The festival generally begins in late March and runs through the end of April.
-Peak bloom tends to occur during the first two weeks of April.
-The Iversons plant over 100 varieties of tulips, which open at different times throughout the season.
-A thing to NOTE is if you wish to take sunrise photos you have to purchase the season pass.
+Peak bloom typically occurs during the first two weeks of April—the Iversons plant over 100 varieties of tulips, which open at different times throughout the season.
+A thing to NOTE is that if you wish to take sunrise photos, you have to purchase the season pass.
 This will allow you to enter the tulip fields one hour before sunrise and an hour after sunset.

 If you're not sure if the tulips are in full bloom, you can check out their website at Bloom Status - Wooden Shoe Tulip Farm.

-You do have to purchase tickets and they are available online only.
-You can purchase them here Ticket Information - Wooden Shoe Tulip Farm.
+You do have to purchase tickets, and they are available online only.
+You can buy them here: Ticket Information - Wooden Shoe Tulip Farm.
 Entry is timed (though once you’re in, you can stay till closing).
 Weekend dates can sell out, so I would suggest going midweek if you can.
-Also, get here early in the day because the fields fill up and it's harder to take pictures without having people in them.
-The line of cars to get into the parking lot can also be an issue later in the day and sometimes can be over three miles long.
+Also, get here early in the day because the fields fill up, and it's harder to take pictures without having people in them.
+The line of cars to get into the parking lot can also be an issue later in the day, and sometimes can be over three miles long.

 There are also plenty of things to do here which include the kids taking the cow train around the tulip fields and there is also a Tulip Tour Train you can take around the tulip fields, but these are both weather-dependent.
-Enjoying a glass of wine at the Wooden Shoe Vineyards Tasting Room can also be fun.
-Some of the weekend activities include Wooden Shoe Making Demonstrations, Steam Tractor Demonstrations (weather-dependent) Local Balloon Artists, and some Carnival rides for the kids.
+Enjoying a glass of wine at the Wooden Shoe Vineyards Tasting Room is also a great way to spend time.
+Some of the weekend activities include Wooden Shoe Making Demonstrations, Steam Tractor Demonstrations (weather-dependent), Local Balloon Artists, and some Carnival rides for the kids.
 How can you resist not placing your head in all of the cutouts of goofy photo-ops?

 Wine tastings are available by appointment!
 You can schedule your appointment by visiting this website.
 Wooden Shoe Festival 2023 (ticketspice.com)